UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/syllabus.md

   * Do not, under any circumstances, post a question to Piazza that contains any part of your code.
 Such questions should be posted privately to the instructor.

+  * Do not, under any circumstances, submit code you have found on the internet.

+  * Feel free to use any code in the book and supplement.

   Suspected violations will be reported to the Dean of Students.
   Be careful!
 As described in the university’s academic-integrity